This practical, scenario based course affords candidates the opportunity to practice skills and contextualise theory in realistic situations.

 - currently accepted guidance and best-practice from advisory bodies and published evidence for the treatment of First Aid in a remote or wilderness context.

-Designed expressly for those who work or play off the beaten track, this course satisfies the criteria for First Aid training for all Outdoor NGB qualifications including MLT, BCU, WCA, NCLA, and RYA.
+Designed expressly for those who work or play off far from help, this course satisfies the criteria for First Aid training for all Outdoor NGB qualifications including MLT, British Canoeing, Canoe Wales, NCLA, and RYA.

 - Scene Management